St. Mary's Catholic Church

 Who can serve as Liturgical Minister?

-Be a parish member, fully initiated in the Catholic Church, having received the Sacraments of Baptism, Communion and Confirmation and in good standing with the Church; (with the exception of children Altar Servers needing Confirmation)
+Be a Catholic, fully initiated (as age appropriate) in the Catholic Church, having received the Sacraments of Baptism, Communion and Confirmation and in good standing with the Church.

 - Give a positive witness to the Christian life;